A new crop of rational, well-groomed climate sceptics is pushing a persuasive brand of defeatism that the world cannot afford.

 Taimur Baig is a Managing Director and the Chief Economist at DBS Bank Ltd.

-Vinika D. Rao is Executive Director of the INSEAD Emerging Markets Institute (EMI), a leading think tank on issues related to economic development and business management in emerging economies across the globe, and Director of the Hoffman Global Institute for Business & Society (HGIBS), Asia.
+Vinika D. Rao is Executive Director of the INSEAD Emerging Markets Institute (EMI), a leading think tank on issues related to economic development and business management in emerging economies across the globe, and Director of the Hoffmann Global Institute for Business & Society, Asia.
 These institutes develop relevant cutting-edge pedagogical material, research publications and data sets.
 You can connect with her via email at firstname.lastname@example.org or follow her on Twitter @VinikaDRao.

 Found this article useful?
 Subscribe to our weekly newsletter.